 All levels classes

-Ashtanga Primary Series – A traditional practice as offered by Sri K. Pattabhi Jois of Mysore, India, composed of a fixed series of postures linked by vinyasa (flowing connecting movements).
+Ashtanga Primary Series – A traditional practice as offered by Sri K. Pattabhi Jois of Mysore, India, composed of a fixed series of postures linked by vinyasa (flowing, connecting movements).
 Designed to realign the spine, cleanse and tone the body, and cultivate focus.
-This is a strong class that includes inversions.
+This strong class includes inversions.
 Note: Ashtanga and Moon Days.

 Ashtanga Half Primary – Be guided through the first half of the Ashtanga Primary Series and the finishing sequence.
-A good preparation for the Ashtanga Primary series.
+This class is good preparation for the Ashtanga Primary series.
 Note: Ashtanga and Moon Days.

-Ashtanga Fusion – A warming practice of poses, linked by the breath, that strengthen and open the body.
-Includes sun salutations, strong standing poses, and breath work based on the Ashtanga Primary Series.
+Ashtanga Fusion – A warming practice of poses to strengthen and open the body, linked by the breath.
+Based on the Ashtanga Primary Series, this class includes sun salutations, strong standing poses, and breathwork.

-Hot Ashtanga Fusion – A hot practice consisting of poses linked by breath that strengthen and open the body.
-Includes sun salutations, strong standing poses, and work on the mat.
-A flow based on the Ashtanga Primary Series.
-The room is heated using infrared heaters to approximately 33 degrees.
-A hot, strong practice.
+Hot Ashtanga Fusion – A hot practice consisting of poses to strengthen and open the body, linked by the breath.
+This class is a flow based on the Ashtanga Primary Series and includes sun salutations, strong standing poses, and mat work.
+The room is heated using infrared heaters to approximately 33 degrees — a hot, strong practice!

 Harmony Flow – Flow through a gently warming sequence, creatively designed to develop strength, flexibility and balance, and to connect you to your body, breath and heart.
 Sun salutations, standing and balancing postures, seated poses, and a grounding closing sequence.

-Warm Harmony Flow – A warm practice consisting of poses linked by breath that strengthen and open the body.
-Includes sun salutations, strong standing poses, and work on the mat.
-A flow based on the Ashtanga Primary Series.
-The room is heated using infrared heaters to approximately 28 degrees.
-A warm, strong practice.
+Warm Harmony Flow – A warm practice consisting of poses to strengthen and open the body, linked by the breath.
+This class is a flow based on the Ashtanga Primary Series and includes sun salutations, strong standing poses, and mat work.
+The room is heated using infrared heaters to approximately 28 degrees — a warm, strong practice.

-Yin/Yang – Through a balanced blend of strengthening flowing movement and opening, grounding stillness, this practice’s intention is to cultivate stability and mobility, awareness and balance.
+Yin/Yang – Through a balance of flowing, strengthening movement and opening, grounding stillness, this practice helps to cultivate stability and mobility, awareness and balance.

 Lunch Flow – Introduces you to flowing through poses while staying connected with your breath.
-All levels.
+Suitable for all levels.

 Somatic Yoga – Somatic yoga is not a different style of yoga, but rather a movement therapy: a way of re-educating the way our brain senses and moves the muscles.
-Small, slow and gentle movements are used to re-educate the brain to allow changes in our habitual patterns, so that tight and restricted areas of the body relax and move more functionally.
+Small, slow, and gentle movements re-educate the brain to allow changes in our habitual patterns so that tight and restricted areas of the body relax and move more functionally.

 Yin – A quiet, inward practice focused on the connective tissues of the body.
 Each pose is held for 3-5+ minutes using props.
 Time allows the body to enter a state of deep relaxation and encourages increased flexibility.
-A class for all levels.
+This class is for all levels.

 Chair Yoga – A chair provides students with a safe foundation from which to explore the many benefits of yoga postures, breathing and mindfulness meditation.
 Chair yoga helps students to develop strength and flexibility within their present range of motion and ability.

-Gentle Yoga and Mindfulness Meditation – Using gentle yoga to open the body in preparation for a meditation practice, releasing tension so that we can come into a place of stillness.
-Followed by a guided meditation where we learn to be in the present moment and tune into our own ability to relax and work towards balance.
+Restorative and Meditation – We use gentle yoga to open the body in preparation for a meditation practice, to release tension so that we can come into a place of stillness.
+A guided meditation helps us learn to be in the present moment and tune into our own ability to relax and work towards balance.